ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 I am wondering whether the existance of a Hopf bifurcation is generally accepted for the THC because it is not considered by the Ditlevsen paper.
 However, since paper 3 questions the reliability of the data used, it might be necessary to redo the analysis with different proxies and potentially consider this Hopf bifurcation as well.

+## 18 Network Motifs: Simple Building Blocks of Complex Networks.
+(2002)
+Milo, R. _et al._

+**04.03.2025:** Network motifs are patterns in real networks occuring with a much higher frequency than in random networks.
+The authors implemented an algorithm counting the occurence of $3$ and $4$ node subgraphs.
+If a given subgraph appeared statistically significantly more often than in a comparable random network, it was flagged as a network motif.
+For networks in biochemistry, ecology, engineering and neurobiology motifs were identified.
+It was found that netowrks related to information processing shared similar motifs.
+The authors argue that network motifs can define classes of networks that are created by the same elementary principles.

+As I have learned in a module that certain motifs allow for determining some eigenvalues easily, I would have liked to learn about more in-depth aspects of network motifs.
+However, the results presented here are still very interesting.
+It would be interesting if there is something like anti-motifs, that is subgraphs being very uncommon because they impair some of the system functions.

 # Papers